Godknows-Jv/Heart-disease-Prediction-Model/README.md

-# CardioRisk Classifier – Machine Learning Modules
+# Machine Learning Models

 This repository serves as a central location for storing and documenting machine learning modules developed as part of the research, design, experimentation, and deployment phases of heart disease risk prediction systems.
 These systems were built with the goal of assisting healthcare professionals and researchers in identifying potential heart disease risks using trained machine learning models.
 The repository features two primary modules, each of which played a significant and distinct role in the broader development journey.

-## jv-cardio.ai-module
+## JV CardioAI-MODEL.ipynb

 The **jv-cardio.ai-module** is the main and most advanced machine learning module within this repository.
 It was created specifically for the development of the **JV Cardio AI** system, a full system application designed to perform real-time or batch predictions of heart disease risk levels based on input clinical data.
 This module represents the final and complete implementation of the AI engine behind JV Cardio AI.
 It includes core model files, data preprocessing routines, prediction logic, and potentially optimized code for deployment purposes.